Home buyer's Guide to Better Credit

 • Types of Credit — Do you have a healthy mix of credit cards and loans?

-Lenders want to be positive that allowing you a loan isn't a risk for them.
-Your credit score gives lenders an insight into what type of borrower you'll be based solely on your credit history.
-You'll need a score of at least 740 to get a satisfactory interest rate.
-If your score is lower, you can still qualify for a loan, but the interest paid over time could be more than double that of an individual having a near perfect credit score.
+Lenders want to make sure that giving you a loan isn't a risk for them.
+Your credit score gives lenders a view of what type of borrower you are based solely on your credit history.
+You'll need a score of at least 700 to get a decent interest rate.
+You can get approved for a mortgage loan with a lower score, but the interest paid over the life of the loan could be more than double the amount of someone with a better FICO score.

-Staying on top of your FICO score is the best way to ease into buying a home.
+Staying on top of your FICO score is the first step in buying a home.
 Contact us and we can help you get on the right track to the home of your dreams.

-There are strategies to boost your score.
+You want a higher score, but how do you get it?
 Improving your FICO score takes time.
-It can be difficult to make a significant change in your number with small changes, but your score can improve in a few years by keeping tabs your credit report and by using your credit wisely.
+It can be difficult to make a significant stride change in your credit score with quick fixes, but your score can improve in a year or two by keeping tabs your credit report and by wisely using credit.
 The best way to do this is to know your FICO score.
 Here are some ways you can improve your credit score:

-Raise your FICO score to buy a property in DuBois with Hoffer Realty Associates as your REALTOR - 8143712100
+Raise your FICO score to buy a house in DuBois with Hoffer Realty Associates as your real estate professional - 8143712100

-• Pay on time.
-How often you're late with payments greatly affects your credit score.
-It's where people who have recently been unemployed see the biggest hit in their credit score.
-Yes, it takes longer to rebuild your credit with payment history, but it's the surest way to show that you're responsible enough to make payments to a bank.
+• Stay on top of payments.
+Payment history is a big factor in your FICO score.
+It's one of the reasons people who have recently experienced job loss see the biggest hit in their credit score.
+Yes, it takes longer to restore your credit this way, but it's the most reliable way to prove that you're able to make payments to a bank.

-• Ensure that your credit history is correct.
-If you discover mistakes on your credit report, contact the bureau requesting that the item be removed.
+• Correct your credit report.
+If you find incorrect items on your credit report, contact the bureau asking that the item be removed.
 If you have a common name or the same name as a family member, you'll want to pay extra attention to make sure the activity reported is correct.

 • Spread your debt around.
-At first, this doesn't seem like a good idea.
-But, you steer clear of having one card that is at the limit and have the rest of your cards at a zero balance.
-It's better to have each of your cards at a smaller balance than to have the bulk of your debt transferred to a single card.
+At first, this doesn't sound like a good idea.
+But, you don't want to have one card that is at the maximum and have your remaining cards at a zero balance.
+It's better to have each of your cards at about 25% of their credit limit than to have all of your debt taking up the balance a single card.

-Knowing the methods you can use to improve your FICO score, you're one step closer to becoming a homeowner.
-Know that when you're ready to apply for a loan to purchase a home, you'll want to keep your credit inquiries within a two-week window to avoid a negative mark on your credit score.
-With the help of Hoffer Realty Associates, the loan application process is sure to go more smoothly so you, too, can achieve home ownership.
+Now that you're more informed about credit reporting, you'll be able to successfully take the first step in owning a home, and that is improving your FICO score.
+Remember that when you're ready to apply for a loan to purchase a home, you'll want to keep your credit inquiries within a two-week window to avoid adverse effects on your credit score.
+With the help of Hoffer Realty Associates, shopping for a mortgage can be a stress-free experience so you, too, can become a homeowner.

 Looking to Buy?